kammitama5/kammitama5.github.io/_posts/2017-4-18-Tuesday-April-18th.md

 ```
 # In this Kata, you have to find the factors of integer
-# down to the limit including the ilmiting number.
+# down to the limit including the limiting number.
 # If the limit is more than the integer, return an empty list

 def factors(integer, limit):